it-laborato/MDM_Lab/frontend/README.md

 ## Directory structure

-Component directories in the Fleet front-end application encapsulate the entire component, including files for the component and its styles.
+Component directories in the mdmlab front-end application encapsulate the entire component, including files for the component and its styles.
 The typical directory structure for a component is as follows: